-For 8086 resident ASM86 assemblers, the NAME directive must be used.
+Each object module that will be linked to others must have a unique name.
+The NAME directive is used to specify this name.
 If it is not used, an error will occur and the assembler will give the object module the default name ANONYMOUS.
 Using this default name can cause problems when linking together assembly language modules.
 LIB-86 will report an error if two modules have the same name.